Cricket-Shocked Australia mourns cricketing great 'Warnie' | Sports-Games

 A sombre stream of people laid flowers, cricket balls and beer bottles at the foot of the statue showing Warne in full flight as a bowler.
 "I came to pay my respects for a guy who just loved sport, who loved all sports, football, cricket," said professional Australian rules football player Tom Mitchell, 28, as he left a football.

-Thai Police said one of three friends staying with Warne in a private villa went to check on the former cricketer when he did not turn up for dinner on Friday.
-Finding Warne unconscious, the friend performed CPR, which was again attempted by paramedics and medical staff at the Thai International Hospital.
-Thai national police spokesperson Kissana Phathanacharoen said Warne's body would be transferred to Surat Thani, about 80 km away, for an autopsy.
+Thai police said one of three friends staying with Warne in a private villa went to check on the former cricketer when he did not turn up for dinner on Friday.
+Finding Warne unconscious, the friend performed CPR, which was again attempted by paramedics and staff at a hospital.
+Thai national police spokesperson Kissana Phathanacharoen said Warne's body would be sent to Surat Thani, about 80 km (50 miles) away, for an autopsy.
 He gave no timeframe for when that would happen.

 "The case is still under investigation, and will need a detailed autopsy result to prove the real cause of death," Kissana said.
-With the villa under heavy security on Saturday, police also planned to speak with Warne's travelling companions.
+Reuters saw three men that police confirmed were Warne's travelling companions enter the Bo Phut police station on Saturday afternoon, where they were escorted to a conference room for questioning.

+They declined to speak to media.
+The villa where Warne had been discovered unconscious was under heavy security on Saturday and images shared by police from earlier in the day showed three men wearing face masks and casual attire sitting together in a lounge area with tourist and immigration police present.

-"We won't be filing any charges and they haven't done anything wrong," Chatchawin Nakmusik, a Bo Phut police officer, told Reuters.
-"We'll only ask what about happened because they were together with him at the time."
-Chatchawin said police were waiting to hear from Warne's relatives concerning the repatriation of his body.
+Chatchawin Nakmusik, a Bo Phut police officer, had earlier told Reuters the interviews would be a matter of procedure and there was no suspicion of foul play.
+"We'll only ask what about happened because they were together with him at the time," he told Reuters.

 Australia's Foreign Minister Marise Payne said earlier that officials would travel to Koh Samui on Saturday to offer assistance to Thai authorities and help arrange the return of his body.
 COURTED CONTROVERSY